-3.5 Defining The Output Destination
+4.5 Defining the Output Destination

-DocumentProcessor class rendered to any destination.
+Docmosis allows documents to be rendered to any destination.
 The DocumentProcessor class renders documents to OutputStreams or to Files.
 You can send a document to anywhere you like as long as you can create an OutputStream to reach it.
 This includes anything from local and remote files to Databases to Web Based document repositories or email sub-systems.

-3.6 Preparing The Data
+4.6 Preparing the Data

 All data is provided to the render process via the DataProvider interface.
 The data is rendered into the desired format by merging the data in the data provider with the elements in the template.

 Docmosis provides several DataProvider implementations covering different sources of data.
-There is only one class which the developer will typically need to use to collect the data together for a document: the DataProviderBuilder Class.
+There is only one class which the developer will typically need to use to collect the data together for a document: the DataProviderBuilder class.